Ashikaga, Tochigi: Climate

-Ashikaga has a Humid continental climate (Köppen Cfa) characterized by warm summers.
+Ashikaga has a humid subtropical climate (Köppen Cfa) characterized by warm summers.
 The average annual temperature in Ashikaga is 14.2 °C. The average annual rainfall is 1280 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.4 °C, and lowest in January, at around 2.9 °C.

 Demographics

 Per Japanese census data, the population of Ashikaga has declined over the past 30 years.